limebit/medmodels/docs/user_guide/02a_query_engine/query_engine_attributes_and_values.md

 # Attributes & Values

-One of the main strengths of the query engine is the possibility of diving deeper into the MedRecords's attributes and values.
-We can access them by using different return types - in the Introduction, we mainly used *indices* as the return type for each query.
+One of the main strengths of the query engine is the possibility of diving deeper into the MedRecords' attributes and values.
+We can access them by using different return types - in the [Query Engine Introduction](index.md), we mainly used *indices* as the return type for each query.

 ## Inspecting Attributes Names